10 Effective Tips to Reduce Water and Sewer Bill

 The decrease in water supply can be attributed to four factors.

-Currently, the United States has a population of more than 341 million people.
+Currently, the United States has more than 341 million people.
 According to National Public Radio (NPR), America’s population in 2024 is growing by one person every 24 seconds.

 Globally, there are 8.1 billion people.
 The world’s population is growing at an annual rate of 0.91%.